sekharp2323/Simple-todo-app-/README.md

 # Simple-todo-app-
-todo app was made using react,nodejs and sqlite3
+todo app was made using react,nodejs and sqlite3 written in javascript.